AS TOM BRADY, IT’S AN INCOMPLETION. AS AKILI SMITH, IT’S A FUMBLE.

 There are five quarterbacks who went in the first half (of the first round) of the draft,” Brown said, standing beneath an umbrella Tuesday afternoon at training camp.
 “If it runs true to form, one or two will pan out, one will be mediocre, and two will wash out.

-Whether intended or not, the image of Brown with an umbrella provided an ominous foreshadowing for Smith’s career.
-Regardless, going to the substance of Brown’s statement, let’s see how good his prediction was.
+Whether intended or not, the image of Brown with an umbrella provides an ominous foreshadowing for Smith’s career.
+Still, it’s worthwhile to digress and evaluate Brown’s statement.

 - “One or two will pan out” – Accurate.

 - McNabb certainly did while Culpepper arguably did.
 At least Culpepper did for the five seasons during which he benefited from the Randy Moss Effect.